idameitil/polyphenol-oxidases/README.md

 `data/blast/unique-hits.fasta` is a fasta file with exactly the entries in `data/blast/unique-hits.tsv`. `data/blast/unique-hits.csv` is a csv file containing taxids along with other info.
 It also includes identical sequences and therefore has more lines than `data/blast/unique-hits.tsv`.

+### Enrich unique hits with taxonomy
+To enrich all unique blast hits with taxonomy, run `python3 src/data-collection/enrich-blast-hits.py`.
+This creates the file `data/blast/unique-hits-enriched.tsv`.

 ### Filter blast hits
-To filter the blast hits on e-value and length, run `python src/data-collection/filter-blast-hits/filter-blast-hits-on-evalue.py`.
-This creates the files `data/blast/unique-hits-1e-15.fasta` and `data/blast/unique-hits-1e-15-length150.fasta`.
+To filter the blast hits on e-value and length, run `python src/data-collection/filter-blast-hits/filter-blast-hits.py`.
+This creates the files `data/blast/unique-hits-1e-60.fasta` and `data/blast/unique-hits-1e-60-length150-1000.fasta`.

-`cd-hit -i data/blast/unique-hits-1e-15-length150.fasta -c 0.90 -o data/blast/unique-hits-1e-15-length150-cd-hit90.fasta`.
+`cd-hit -i data/blast/unique-hits-1e-60-length150-1000.fasta -c 0.65 -o data/blast/unique-hits-1e-60-length150-1000-cd-hit65.fasta`.

 ### Run Interproscan on blast hits
 `chunkfasta -c 20 -d polyphenol-oxidases/interproscan-blast polyphenol-oxidases/interproscan-blast-hits/unique-hits-1e-15-length150-1000-cd-hit70.fasta`